Tory Lanez Sues for $100 Million After Prison Stabbing

 Tory Lanez has filed a $100 million lawsuit against the California Department of Corrections after being stabbed 16 times in prison.
-This lawsuit underscores serious concerns about inmate safety, especially for high-profile individuals.
+This lawsuit highlights serious concerns about inmate safety, especially for high-profile individuals.

 For those who follow music, this isn't just a legal drama.
 It's a stark reminder of the vulnerability that even celebrities face once behind bars.
 Lanez, who was serving a sentence related to the Megan Thee Stallion shooting case, highlights the risks that inmates endure daily, regardless of their fame.